-The display contrast can be affected by ambient temperature, so an adjustment is included.
-Once in the contrast sub menu, press and hold the WIDTH or FREQ key until the desired contrast appears.
+The display contrast can be affected by ambient temperature, so a menu adjustment is included.
+Once in the contrast sub menu, press and hold the WIDTH or FREQ arrow key until the desired contrast appears.
 Press ENTER when done.

 3.8.3 Audio Options